mattermost/mattermost-handbook/operations/messaging-and-math/how-to-guides-for-m-and-m/how-to-create-release-announcements.md

 1. **Exciting title**
    1. Focus on the System Admin for Mattermost deciding whether to upgrade or buy E20 to empower end users (customer focus)
+   2. Clear headline stating the purpose, e.g., "launching X", "ending support for Y", "announcing Z"
-   2. Communicate primary benefit
+   3. Communicate primary benefit
-   3. Lead with the most exciting/impactful new feature
+   4. Lead with the most exciting/impactful new feature
-   4. Highlight at most 2 features
+   5. Highlight at most 2 features
 2. **Compelling, specific one-liners below hero image**
    1. Introduce features with compelling, concise, specific descriptions
    2. If the feature is a filler for a release, be vague and add it at the end of the blog post, e.g. "Performance improvements to mobile" **\(please avoid when possible\)**